peace195/peace195.github.io/_posts/2017-06-30-spatial-pyramid-pooling.md

 ---
-title: Upside and downside of spatial pyramid pooling
+title: Upside and downside of Spatial Pyramid Pooling
 ---

 Spatial Pyramid Pooling (SPP) [1] is an excellent idea that does not need to resize an image before feeding to the neural network.